 With that said, if you succeed, you will become instantly famous (in aquarium circles) and be my hero for the day :).
 Need any more motivation?

 Powder brown tangs are not thought to be strictly herbivorous, which makes them an omnivore, technically, but they do heavily graze on algae.
-They will naturally graze on your rocks, aquarium glass and equipment all day long and will also greedily eat flakes and frozen foods as well, once acclimated.
+In fact, they are one of the 21 best algae-eating saltwater fish.
+They will eat filamentous blue-green microalgae, as well as filamentous and fleshy red algae.
+They will naturally graze on your rocks, aquarium glass, and equipment all day long and will also greedily eat flakes and frozen foods as well, once acclimated.

 Yes, powder brown tang fish are omnivores and will eat meaty and plant-based foods and will nip at algae and algal films in a saltwater aquarium.